OriginalSleeper/Password-and-Browser-History-Finder/README.md

 - **pywin32** with pip : ```pip install pywin32```

 ## Usage 📖
-You can run in the terminal :
+You can run it on the terminal :
 **⚠** Depending on how you installed Python, it can be : **⚠**
 ```python finder.py```
 ```python.exe finder.py```